(Back to the Intermediate Algebra Homepage)

 It is to your benefit to show as much of the work as possible on the problems that have several steps involved.

-Make sure that you read the directions carefully.
-You wouldn't believe how many points get taken off math tests for people not following directions.
+Make sure that you read the directions carefully, you wouldn't believe how many points get taken off math tests for people not following directions.

 Pace yourself.
 You do not have to be the first one done to do well on the test.
 Do not panic if there is still time left to take the test and others are turing it in.
 Sometimes that means they do not know the material and left some of the answers blank.
 Do not worry about anyone else but yourself.

 Don't rush through a problem.
-Another thing that math teachers take a lot of points off for are careless mistakes made by people that rush through a problem.
+Another thing that math teachers take points off for are careless mistakes made by people that rush through a problem.
 When those students get their tests back, they bonk themselves on the head at some of the things that got counted wrong, things that they knew how to do.

 Check your answers.
 If you have time, go back and check your answers.

-Practice Test
+desk Practice Test

 Problems 1a - 1b: Simplify.
 Assume that variables represent positive real numbers.